cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 <ol>
 <li>Click <b>+</b> and select <b>New Doc</b>.
 <p>The New Document window opens. </p></li>
-<li><a name="step3"></a> To create a JSON document, copy the following sample text and replace the existing text in the new document.
+<li><a name="step3"></a> To create a document, copy the following sample text and replace the existing text in the new document.
 <p><i>First sample document</i>:<br>
 <pre>{
         "firstname": "Sally",